LivInTheLookingGlass/Euler/c/README.md

 ## Makefile

-There are three main recipes in this Makefile
+There are four main recipes in this Makefile

 ### dependencies